How to Present with Diagrammatic Format [PowerPointer’s Q&A]

 Use diagrams wherever you can

-Apply these steps to create simple diagrams for your presentation and share in comments your experience 🙂
+Apply these steps to create simple diagrams for your presentation and share in the comments your experience 🙂

-Write your presentation or slide design question in comments or contact me directly, I’d love to share my experience.
+Write your presentation or slide design question in the comments or contact me directly, I’d love to share my experience.